CMSgov/ab2d/website/tutorial-curl.md

    x-frame-options: DENY
    ```

-   Note the response and job id from the output
+   Note the response and Job ID from the output

    Example: